-When a neighbourhood kopitiam is bought over at a high price, it might be bad news for residents.
+When a neighbourhood kopitiam is bought over at high price, it might be bad news for residents.

 Not only may their favourite stalls move out, but the remaining stalls may increase prices to cover their higher rental costs.